Ohio Statehouse: Design and construction

 In 1838, Ohio's government announced a competition to select the design for a new Statehouse.
 This strategy was not unusual at the time, as important public buildings such as the U.S. Capitol had resulted from similar contests.
 From about fifty entries, three winners were selected: first prize was awarded to Henry Walter of Cincinnati, the second to Martin Thompson of New York, and the third to painter Thomas Cole, also of New York.
 However, the organizing commission responsible for choosing the winners was unable to agree on a final design for construction.

 When the cornerstone was laid on July 4, 1839, the commission was still without a final design.
 Consultation with New York architect Alexander Jackson Davis resulted in a composite design that merged some key features of the three winning entries, but it was rejected as being too expensive.
 Henry Walter, the first-place winner of the design contest, was chosen to supervise construction of the new capitol and he began working on another composite design that was based largely on the design of third-place winner, Thomas Cole.
 Cole had a personal friendship with one of the commissioners, a man named William A. Adams who was from Steubenville.
 Cole's nephew, William Henry Bayless, a Steubenville native, was apprenticed in the office of Alexander Jackson Davis.

 Work on the building's foundation and lower level had only just begun when the Statehouse project encountered the first of many difficulties.
 The legislation that made Columbus the official capital city of Ohio was set to expire.
 While various factions within the government engaged in debate over relocating the capitol to another city, construction of the Statehouse was stopped.
 Open excavations were refilled with earth, and Capitol Square became open pasture for livestock.

 The Statehouse remained neglected until February, 1848, when William Russell West and J.O.
 Sawyer of Cincinnati were appointed architects and general supervisors of the project.
 By May of that same year construction had resumed.
 A cholera epidemic began in Columbus, prompting widespread flight to the countryside by residents.
 Once the epidemic subsided, work on the Statehouse continued, interrupted only by intermissions during the harsh Ohio winters.
-Comparing plans of the various architects it is apparent that perhaps the most striking change and one that has endured in the finished building, was the fact that West and Sawyer eliminated the rounded dome that all previous designers had suggested for the building, instead replacing it with a low conical roof.
+Comparing plans of the various architects it is apparent that perhaps the most striking change and one that has endured in the finished building, was that West and Sawyer eliminated the rounded dome that all previous designers had suggested for the building, instead replacing it with a low conical roof.